spir611/MyProject_AlanTuring/README.md

 <h3>Hero Section</h3>
 <img src="https://github.com/spir611/MyProject_AlanTuring/blob/main/Hero_page_image_capture.png" alt="Hero Section Image Alan Turing" style="width:50%">
 <p>I used a background image created via artificial intelligence in Dall-e which blended all the colours in my colour palette.
 I used a special Call to<br>
- Action button "Enigma" associated with Alan Turing with special electric effects which are iniatiated upon hovering.
+ Action button "Enigma" associated with Alan Turing with special electric effects which are initiated upon hovering.
 The Call to Action button <br>
  leads directly to the Contents Card Menu of the Web.
-The semi-transparent navegation bar is located along the superior part of the Hero Section in PCs, but tranforms into a Hamburger Menu, located in the superior right-hand corner, in tablets and mobile phones.
+The semi-transparent Navigation Bar is located along the superior part of the Hero Section in PCs, but tranforms into a Hamburger Menu, located in the superior right-hand corner, in tablets and mobile phones.
 </p>
 <p></p>